Mil Máscaras: Acting career

-When he reaches adulthood, Mil Máscaras is something of a superman (although without actual superpowers); both his mind and his body have been developed to perfection.
-The scientists then send him out into the world to help downtrodden people everywhere, to fight criminals and to right wrongs, and just basically help make the world a better place.
+By the time he reached adulthood, Mil Máscaras had completed extensive physical and mental training.
+The scientists then send him out into the world to help downtrodden people and to fight criminals as a vigilante.

 The plots of the first two films were rather lackluster.
 In both Mil Máscaras (1966) and its sequel Los Canallas (also 1966), Mil gets to fight a rather ordinary gang of thugs and a crooked fight promoter who are bullying the locals in some backwater burg in Mexico.
 Mil's second film Los Canallas and all of them thereafter were shot in Color.

 Federico Curiel directed Mil Máscaras' next two films in 1968, both of which feature American horror star John Carradine as a bad guy.
 Mil's missions were becoming a bit more meaningful by this time.
 In Enigma of Death, Mil faces off against Carradine who plays the leader of an underground Nazi organization (who disguises himself as a circus clown!), while in Las Vampiras, Mil goes up against a secret cult of female vampires led by a very manic Carradine.

 In 1970, Curiel directed Mil Máscaras in two of his team-up movies.
 The Mummies of Guanajuato teamed Mil up with both Blue Demon and El Santo in what became the highest-grossing Mexican wrestler film of all time, pitting the three enmascarados against a group of re-animated mummies.